 Hiking: Norway is a global hotspot for hiking.
 The national organisation DNT maintains fantastic infrastructure across the country, from hiking trails to staffed and unstaffed cabins.
 Even if a multi-day trip isn't your thing, almost every major Norwegian city has a forest with hiking trails or coastal paths within easy reach.

 The biggest concern for many travellers planning a trip to northern Europe is cost.
 That's totally understandable, given the region is one of the world's most expensive to visit.
-But savings can be made.
+But with a little advance planning, considerable savings can be made.

 The best piece of advice I can give you is to book your travel and accommodation as far in advance as possible.
-Last-minute bargains are rare in Scandinavia, and impossible to find in high season.
+Last-minute bargains are rare in Scandinavia, and all but impossible to find in high season.
+But by booking your air fares at least a week in advance and pre-booking your rail tickets, you'll slash your transport budget.

-Also, if you're travelling outside of the summer season, dress appropriately!
-Weather can change remarkably quickly, especially in the more mountainous areas of Norway.
-Bring rain- and wind-proof clothing whatever time of year you visit.
+If you're travelling outside of the summer season, dress appropriately!
+Weather can change remarkably quickly, especially in coastal and mountainous areas.
+Whatever time of year you visit, bring rain- and wind-proof clothing.

 Finally, it's important to understand the principal attraction in much of Scandinavia is the landscape.
 This isn't the kind of place you come to and rush around between attractions.